Kansas' U.S. House members vote for new COVID-19 relief bill

 The three Republicans and lone Democrat in the Kansas congressional delegation responded to the coronavirus pandemic Saturday by voting for a U.S. House bill offering free virus testing, business tax credits, sick leave and enhanced unemployment benefits.

 This content is being provided for free as a public service to our readers during the coronavirus outbreak.
-Please support local journalism by subscribing to CJOnline at www.cjonline.com/subscribe.
+Please support local journalism by subscribing at www.hutchnews.com/subscribe.

 The three Republicans and lone Democrat in the Kansas congressional delegation responded to the coronavirus pandemic Saturday by voting for a U.S. House bill offering free virus testing, business tax credits, sick leave and enhanced unemployment benefits.